 Flexibility: The ability to readjust expectations in the face of obstacles, setbacks, new information and disappointment.
 ADDers have trouble handling feelings of frustration and often ruminate or get stuck on a previously held conviction.
 When lack of flexibility combines with lack of emotional regulation, meltdowns can occur.

 Metacognition: The ability to self-monitor and self-evaluate: How am I doing?
 Another way to understand this is the ability to step back and take a bird's eye view of the situation.
 What adjustments need to be made?
 What can I learn from this situation?
 Why am I not starting something that needs to get done?
 Do I know what needs to be done or how to do it?
 Can I break it down into smaller steps?
 What is it about the task that I am avoiding?
 People with ADHD sometimes struggle with a low degree of self-awareness and are not always good at seeing their own behavior.

 As you can imagine, or have likely experienced, even a few of these challenges can make life highly frustrating.
 It's quite possible to develop strategies and workarounds that will enable you to become more intentional, and more productive with increased confidence, less stress and a higher level of personal satisfaction.
 The key is to maximize your strengths and be aware of the obstacles that trip you up.
 Build your life on the talents that give you energy and you will be more likely to achieve your goals and stay engaged.

+Coaching is the path that can deliver you from frustration and anxiety to joy, fulfillment and increased self-esteem.
+With the help of a trained coach, it IS possible to start to feel like you have control over your life.
 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
-Working with me you will gain clarity and focus, and reach your most ambitious goals faster than you can alone.
+ADDCA is an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+Working with me you will gain clarity and focus reaching your most ambitious goals faster than you can alone.